cisagov/FLAREclient-container/README.md

 ```Username: admin```
 ```Password: <password>```
-(Note: Enter same password as the keystore password used in new container startup)
+(Note: Enter the default password)

 3. Click the ‘Servers’ link in the left navigation pane.